Born: 1895, Belfast County Antrim, Ireland.

 Margaret Clark Braddell, 38, born Glasgow, Scotland.

 The family could read & write and were Church of Ireland.

 1911 35, St. Andrew’s Road, Bedford, Bedfordshire.

 Edward was 16 years old and living with his parents & siblings.

 William, 20, a Second Lieutenant – Royal Dublin Fusiliers.

 Edward was educated at Ipswich School – entered 1905, and at Bedford School.
 He continued his studies at Trinity College, Dublin University – entered 1912.

 Probate to Margaret Clark Braddell – mother.

-Edward’s brother, William Henry Braddell ‘Perky’ lost his life during the Second World War.
+During the First World War, Edward’s brother, William Henry Braddell ‘Perky’ was taken prisoner of war in August 1914.
+William lost his life during the Second World War.
 He was killed by a German air raid on the 10th May 1941, at Kensington.
-William aged 50, was a Major, service number 143, of the Royal Northumberland Fusiliers & Command & Staff.
+William aged 50, ranked a Major, service number 143, of the Royal Northumberland Fusiliers & Command & Staff.
 General Staff.
 He was laid to rest at Grave 203192, St. Michael’s Avenue, Brookwood Cemetery, Surrey.

-Edward is also remembered on the war memorial at The Church of St. Paul’s, Bedford and on the entrance hall to the 1937 Reading Room at Trinity College, Dublin University, Ireland.
-Ipswich School’s war memorial.
+Edward is also remembered on the war memorial at The Church of St. Paul’s, Bedford and on the entrance hall to the 1937 Reading Room at Trinity College, Dublin University, Ireland, and on the Chapel war memorial at Ipswich School.